KesseNones/LmaoProgrammingLanguage/README.md

 		- The case doesn't actually matter, as long as you spell it right and have `f64` at the end.
 		- Valid examples: `INFf64` `NANf64` `inff64` `nanf64` `Inff64` `Nanf64` `InFf64` `NaNf64`, and more.

+- Char
+	- An unsigned 32 bit integer encoded into a specific Unicode character value.
+	- Though an integer under the hood, it looks like a single character when pushed to and shown on the stack.
+	- To push a Char to the stack, you encase a valid character inside two apostrophes like so: `'9'`.
+	- To push whitespace Chars, the escape character "\" can be used like so: `'\n'` `'\t'` `'\r'` `'\0'`, and more.
+	- Since Char supports full Unicode, non-ascii symbols can also be in characters like emojis, foreign characters, etc. For example: `'😄'` `'十'`, etc.
+- Boolean
+	- An unsinged eight bit integer under the hood but only occupies two possible values of `true` or `false`.
+	- To push a Boolean to the stack, simply push like so: `true` or `false`.
+	- Capitalization also doesn't matter so you can push a Boolean like this too: `True` or `False`.
+	- This is just to have more options, they both mean the same.

 ### <a name = "heap-types"></a> 2.2 Heap Data Types
 #### [**Return to Table of Contents**](#toc)
 XXX